Smoke-Free Parks and Rec Centers

 Frequently Asked Questions

-What are the benefits of smoke-free recreation centers to children?
+What are the benefits of smoke-free parks and recreation centers to children?

 Reducing children’s exposure to adults who smoke.

-- Tens of thousands of children use Philadelphia’s rec centers every year.
-Children are more likely to smoke if they see others smoking, particularly adults.
-This policy will reduce children’s exposure to the powerful effects of watching adults smoke and it will reinforce anti-smoking norms in our community.
+- Tens of thousands of children use Philadelphia’s parks and recreation centers every year.
+Children are more likely to smoke if they see others smoking, especially adults.
+These policies will reduce children’s exposure to the powerful effects of watching adults smoke and it will reinforce anti-smoking norms in our community.

 Protecting children and adults from exposure to secondhand smoke.